Group Calibration Sessions

 Is this an edge case not covered in the playbook?

-Do calibrators need training on this criterion?
+Does a specific calibrator need training on this criterion?

 Is the AI missing context?